-HUD regulations specify the formula for calculating the total tenant payment (TTP) for an assisted family.
+HUD regulations specify the formula for calculating the total tenant payment (TTP) for a tenant family.
 TTP is the highest of the following amounts, rounded to the nearest dollar:

-- 30 percent of the family's monthly adjusted income (adjusted income is defined in Part II) - 10 percent of the family's monthly gross income (annual income, as defined in Part I, divided by 12) - The welfare rent (in as-paid states only) - A minimum rent between \$0 and \$50 that is established by the PHA
+- 30 percent of the family's monthly adjusted income (adjusted income is defined in Part II) - 10 percent of the family's monthly gross income (annual income, as defined in Part I, divided by 12) - The welfare rent (in as-paid states only) - A minimum \$50 that is established by COC - The alternative non-public housing rent, as determined in accordance with 24 CFR 960.102

-The PHA has authority to suspend and exempt families from minimum rent when a financial hardship exists, as defined in section 6-IV.B.
+COC has authority to suspend and exempt families from minimum rent when a financial hardship exists, as defined in section $6-I\underline{VH}.B$ .